 Meanwhile: tennis!
 Yeah, when was the last time I played singles?
 Weeks ago.
 It’s been raining so much.
 Sometimes you come back from a layoff and can do no wrong.
 This was not that.
 I can play better.
 Bend those knees!

 I had a great time anyway.
-Viet is a fine fellow who supported the quest by playing in two different parks.
+Thai is a fine fellow who supported the quest by playing in two different parks.
 The Whittier Tennis Club had dibs on our court after we played for an hour at Palm Park, which was fine because that looks like a fun club.
 They put out quite the spread, including a chocolate cake I took a picture of in my mind’s eye, where I see rich chocolate frosting slathered on top of a cocoa-black cake that looks like it can absorb sorrow.

-Viet and I had built trust by him beating me 6-1, so I hopped in his car for the short trip over to Broadway Park, which has two courts and no divider.
-The folks playing doubles next to us only hit one ball on our court and afterwards one of them took a picture of me and Viet right after he beat me 6-3, which is improvement.
+Thai and I had built trust by him beating me 6-1, so I hopped in his car for the short trip over to Broadway Park, which has two courts and no divider.
+The folks playing doubles next to us only hit one ball on our court and afterwards one of them took a picture of me and Thai right after he beat me 6-3, which is improvement.
 He also gave me a whole list of other great courts in the San Gabriel Valley — Smith Park in Alhambra, La Mirada Park in La Mirada, Live Oak Park in Temple City — and sounded up to play together on them, so that is even more hope for the future.